Sleep Disorders

 - REM sleep behavior disorder: a condition in which a person acts out their dreams while they are in the rapid eye movement (REM) stage of sleep

-Sleep disorders can have a variety of causes, including medical conditions, medications, lifestyle factors, and sleep environment.
-They can have serious consequences for a person’s health and quality of life, so it is important to seek medical evaluation and treatment if you are experiencing symptoms of a sleep disorder.
+Sleep disorders have a variety of causes, including medical conditions, medications, lifestyle factors, and sleep environment.
+They potentially cause serious consequences to a person’s health and quality of life, so it is important to seek medical evaluation and treatment if you are experiencing symptoms of a sleep disorder.

 How are sleep disorders treated?